lqminhhh/openclaw-restaurant-reservations/README.md

 - Vapi server URL points to the current ngrok URL
 - the call actually completed

-### The transcript is noisy or the reservation name is slightly wrong
+### 4. The transcript is noisy or the reservation name is slightly wrong

 Phone transcripts are imperfect.
 OpenClaw should treat the transcript semantically, but if name fidelity matters for your workflow, tune the Vapi prompt and re-test.

-### Call connected but did not reach a restaurant
+### 5. Call connected but did not reach a restaurant

 Double-check the destination number.
 Test calls to personal numbers or voicemail can still validate the pipeline, but they do not prove a real restaurant reservation flow.

-## XVI.
+## XVII.
 References

 - Python `venv` docs: <https://docs.python.org/3/library/venv.html>
 - FastAPI docs: <https://fastapi.tiangolo.com/>